jeremybusk/sumologic/sumo-archive/README.md

 Make sure you have enough RAM to support in-memory options for max file sizes.

 Azure Function App is another option where you only pay when used.

+Using Go over Python would probably save more CPU cycles